marcduiker/azure-functions-university/lessons/dotnet6/http-refit/README.md

     This configures the Refit-proxy generation and enables dependency injection.

     > 📝 **Tip** The `AddHttpClient` call configures a *named* client with a base address and default HTTP headers.
-This allows your code to grab an instance of the `IHttpClientFactory` class and creates a new instance of `HttpClient` based upon those specifications.
+This allows your code to grab an instance of the `IHttpClientFactory` class and create a new instance of `HttpClient` based upon those specifications.
 Additionaly, the `AddTypedClient` is a Refit-specific method that turns this configured `HttpClient` in a REST proxy using the strongly-typed `IHttpBinOrgApi` specification.
 This interface is then automatically registered into the dependency management system.

 5. The `RestService` class lives in the `Refit` namespace, so add this to the using directives at the top of the file: